John E. Thomas (politician): Third-party activity

 In 1880, he was the Greenback Party nominee for Wisconsin's 5th congressional district, receiving 1,188 votes to 16,984 for Democratic incumbent Edward S. Bragg and 14,753 for Republican Elihu Colman.
 He was again the nominee in 1882, receiving 764 votes to 12,933 for Democrat Joseph Rankin; 6,108 for Republican Levi Howland and 813 for Prohibitionist R. L. Wing.

 In 1886, Thomas was the candidate of the Union Labor party, also called the "People's Party", for Attorney General of Wisconsin.
 He won 21,740 votes to 131,358 votes for Democrat Charles Estabrook; 115,949 for Democrat George W. Bird, and 17,247 votes for Prohibitionist E. W. Chafin.
 In 1888, he was their original nominee for Railroad Commissioner, but in the wake of a dispute over electoral fusion, he apparently withdrew his candidacy, as another candidate was on the ballot in November.

+Thomas rejoined the Democratic Party in 1890, but then joined the Populist Party in the mid 1890s, running for district attorney in 1894 on the Populist ticket.
+He became an ardent supporter of the free silver movement, and was a delegate to the 1896 Populist National Convention in St. Louis, which endorsed Democratic nominee William Jennings Bryan.